2-3 Weeks in Bali Itinerary for All Travellers!

 Also, Canggu boasts some of the best Bali villas – with beautiful pools, rooms awash with natural light, and authentic Indonesian features.
 These are dotted all over the chilled beach town and are really popular with digital nomads.

 Suggested time – 3-4 days

 You can’t visit Bali without going to Ubud.
-The cultural heart of the island, it’s crazy busy but is the best spot within Bali that showcases the natural beauty, diversity and culture of the area.
+The cultural heart of the island, it’s crazily busy but there are so many things to do in Ubud; it is the best spot within Bali that showcases the natural beauty, diversity and culture of the area.